garrison20/dc-metro/README.md

 5. After you save this file, your board should refresh and connect to WMATA.

-## Troubleshooting
+# Debugging

 If something goes wrong, take a peek at the [Adafruit Documentation](https://learn.adafruit.com/adafruit-matrixportal-m4).
-Additionally, you can connect to the board using a serial connection to gain access to its logging.

-# Debugging
+**To inspect the code running on the board, follow the steps below:**

-## Download
+### 1. Download a Terminal Emulator

 To view print statements from your code, download a program that can connect to the matrix portal over serial.
 For Windows, [Putty](https://www.putty.org/) is the simplest option.
 Other programs like putty could be used instead, of course.
-For both Mac and Linux, search for the best Putty-like program that can connect to a serial port.
+For both Mac and Linux, search for the best terminal emulator for your OS.

-## Connect
+### 2. Connect to the Board
-To connect to the matrix portal, simplify identify the COM port it occupies on your PC (in the case below, it's COM6), and set the baud rate to 9600.
+To connect to the matrix portal, identify the COM port it occupies on your PC (in the case below, it's COM6), and set the baud rate to 9600.
+If you have multiple USB connections to your PC, this may require trial and error (or just watch which COM port pops up in the Device Manager when you plug in the matrix portal).

 ![Putty Connection](img/putty-matrix-portal.jpg)